NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/classes/5-running-a-nextflow-analysis/Cloud-Data-Access.md

 Additionally, you can see what data are hosted and how you could host data you generate with [Amazon](https://aws.amazon.com/opendata/?wwps-cards.sort-by=item.additionalFields.sortDate&wwps-cards.sort-order=desc)

-Lifebit, upon whose platform we have been taking this class also has a blog and a number of resources, [I encourage you to check out](https://lifebit.ai/) Including a webinar with Patrick Moss and a discussion about the Genomics England's plan for the citizens in the UK.
-Patrick Moss makes a statement that the UK and Genomics England have come to the conclusion that Genomic Health is a Human Right.
-[Check out the webinar].(https://lifebit.ai/webinar)

 # Data Access Journey